celstark/camdac/README.md

 - A Raspberry Pi 4.
 You can likely use others, but it's setup now for the 4B
 - (semi-optional): A DAC HAT.
 This plugs onto the RPi board and gives you RCA and headphone outputs.
 It's configured now for the [Raspberry Pi DAC+](https://www.raspberrypi.com/products/dac-plus/) (formerly the IQAudio DAC+).
 If you use this as a USB gadget only (PEQ on USB in to USB out), you don't need this.
 But, that's not operational yet, so ...
 - A micro USB card for the RPi.
 I got a 64G one for $5 and I've used under 10G on it.
+- USB power for the Pi.
+I'm using some USB-C Apple wall supply I had around.
+Max it'll need ever is 3A @ 5V, but I've run it happily on a 1.5A 3V supply.
 - A case: I've provided STL and SCAD files for what I've made
 - Rotary encoders: Just the basic ones (not the modules) are all you need
 - A way to wire the encoders to the GPIO pins.
 I used a simple off-the-shelf GPIO breadboard that made it easy.
 More details are in the `GPIO_lines.md` file.
 But, you'll need a basic soldering setup